 Place finished chops (rosemary, garlic and lemons…that you did not burn…haha) on a platter and squeeze a fresh lemon on top.

-Traditionally, we serve our lamb with sides of lemon wedges, green onions and pogacha (Serbian Bread).
+Traditionally, we serve our Grilled Lamb Chops with sides of lemon wedges, green onions and pogacha (Serbian Bread).
 You can find a recipe for this bread by clicking here!
 I love serving mine with one of my go-to sides and favorite upscale potatoes.
-This recipe for Dauphinoise Potatoes from Rock Recipes is crazy good!
-I do change up the recipe a bit.
-Instead of Yukon Gold, I use red potatoes and all heavy cream instead of the milk!
-ENJOY!
+This recipe for Dauphinoise Potatoes is crazy good!
+ENJOY!!!